wware/nearly-functional-python/README.md

 and a good writer and those videos represent a ton of work.
 In addition to the Cornell OCaml course he has also worked on theorem provers, formally provable software correctness, [Coq](https://coq.inria.fr/), all that good stuff that historically set the direction for FP.

+## More stuff

+I asked Google Bard for a code review, and it unhelpfully said "the code looks good already", but suggested some additional FP topics to include.

+* Currying is a technique that allows you to break down a function that takes multiple arguments into a series of functions that each take a single argument.
+This can be useful for making functions more composable and reusable.
+* Partial application is a technique that allows you to create a function that is specialized for a particular set of arguments.
+This can be useful for making functions more efficient and for avoiding errors.
+* Higher-order functions take other functions as arguments or return functions as results.
+This can be useful for making functions more flexible and powerful. *Python already does this: decorators, etc.*
+* Lazy evaluation is a technique that delays the evaluation of expressions until they are needed.
+This can be useful for improving performance and avoiding memory leaks.
+* Recursion is a technique that allows a function to call itself.
+This can be useful for solving problems that are naturally recursive in nature.
+* Pattern matching is a technique that allows you to match data against a set of patterns.
+This can be useful for making code more concise and readable. *Probably belongs in the `typing` area.*
+* Monads are a way of structuring code that can be used to implement many of the other functional programming idioms.
+  They are a powerful tool that can be used to make code more concise, elegant, and correct.